hashgraph/hedera-mirror-node/docs/design/frictionless-airdrops.md

 ### REST API

 Add the new endpoints to Java REST.
 Going forward new endpoints will be added to the Rest-Java module rather than the Javascript module.
+Queries used by the API need to be performant on v1 and also on v2 with consideration for Citus partitioning.

 #### List Outstanding Airdrops